 - Whilst it may sound obvious, too many entries continue to let themselves down through silly errors.

 - Check all organisations’ names are spelt correctly- typos will instantly establish the wrong impression.

 - Check your links!
-Submissions have been read by judges with dead links or ones that redirect to something completely unrelated.
+Past submissions read by judges have had dead links or ones that redirect to something completely unrelated.